Sastik/Basic-NodeJS-Tutorial/README.md

         3. Duplex - used for both read and write operation
         4. Transfrom - a type of duplex stream where the output is computed based on input

- # 🟢⏰🔵Console Comand Sortcut key:
+ # ⏰Console Comand Sortcut key:

               🐱‍👤 ctrl + `  => open newTerminal.
               🐱‍👤 dir       => to show the all file in this curent Directory.